KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 Now, there were two big things for me.
 One, train my ass off for the prestigious math contest.
 Two, grind my ass off for the entrance exam into the most prestigious high school of the city.

 Stress level was off the roof.
 I could barely keep up with anything, not even my normal schoolwork.
-At one point I dropped one of my cram class because I just wanted to sleep.
+At one point, I dropped one of my cram class because I just wanted to sleep.

 Even then, it wasn't enough.
 I no longer felt any joy in studying.
 Yeah, I should have been studying for my future, but somehow that was no longer relevant to me at the time.
 So I began to find things I could indulge in.
 Didn't take me long to become a full-time weeb.
 Worse yet, I began to spend the majority of my time to binge watch game playthroughs on YouTube.
 I was one good laptop/console away from being a full-time gamer.